sandravizmad/EthereumViz/README.md

-capture (or import) online conversational type data such a text messages and build and collect your own unique data set or import in your own existing data set) find relationship of the choosen terms within your data set, build and visualize networks to discover and explore the language patterns
+capture (or import) online conversational type data such a text messages and build and collect your own unique data set or import in your own existing data set) find relationship of the choosen terms within your data set, build and visualize networks to discover and explore the language patterns.